RobertWHurst/OriginJS/readme.md

 	OriginJS.point(route[, ...]).to(route)
 	OriginJS.point(route[, ...]).at(route)

-At some point you may want to setup aliases or redirects. `OriginJS.point()` creates aliases and redrects with ease.
-It takes any number route strings. and returns an object with two functions.
+At some point you may want to setup aliases or redirects. `OriginJS.point()` creates aliases and redirects with ease.
+It takes any number of route strings, and returns an object with two functions.
 These functions are `at()` and `to()`.

 - `at(route)`: Creates an alias from the routes passed to `point()` and points them to a `route` passed.
 - `to(route)`: Creates a redirect from the routes passed to `point()` and forwards them to a `route` passed.